This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An object with infected blood or body fluids on it touches a wound

-- He has close contact with an infected person
+- He or she has close contact with an infected person

-- He travels to an area in the world where HBV is common
+- He or she travels to an area where hepatitis B is common

-- He lives or works in a long-term care facility or correctional facility
+- He or she lives or works in a facility for developmentally disabled persons, long-term care facility, or correctional facility

 If your child misses a dose of the vaccine: